Hudson Yards, Manhattan: 3 Hudson Boulevard

 Among the neighboring projects are 3 Hudson Boulevard (formerly the GiraSole), located on 34th Street and Eleventh Avenue.
 3 Hudson Boulevard is under construction, although it lacks an anchor tenant.

 Construction was supposed to begin in mid-2014 or 2015, with the building's completion planned for 2017.
 Completion was rescheduled for 2022.
 The building, directly across Eleventh Avenue from the Jacob K. Javits Convention Center, would abut the secondary entrance to the new 34th Street – Hudson Yards subway station, built as part of the New York City Subway's 7 Subway Extension project.
 Consequently, the foundation is being built by the Metropolitan Transportation Authority, because the subway station is directly underneath; the rest of the building is being built by Moinian Group.
 The foundation works started May 2016.
 A groundbreaking ceremony was held November 3, 2017.

 On June 26, 2014, Joseph Moinian secured a loan for the construction of the building.
 The firm began "speculative" construction of the project in 2022.
+As of November 2025, construction on 3 Hudson Boulevard remained stalled.